 After the mould has been filled, the molten metal is allowed to cool and solidify into the shape of the final casting.

 After the molten metal has cooled, the mould can be broken and the casting removed.
 Trimming and cleaning processes are required to remove any excess metal from the feed system and any sand from the mould.

-Advantages of Shell Moulding Casting
+Advantages of Shell Mould Casting Process

 1. Good casting detail and dimensional accuracy are possible.

 2. Moulds are lightweight and may be stored for extended periods of time.

 3. Has better flexibility in design than die-casting.